DaleOrders/AWS-Study-Notes/README.md

 When standard AWS accounts become part of the org, they become **member accounts**.
-Organizations can only have one **master accounts** and zero or more **member accounts**
+Organizations can only have one **master account** and zero or more **member accounts**

 #### 1.3.6.1.
 Organization Root